aihua/ThreadMarketData/MarketData.md

 			* Bids should be below asks
 			* Market should not be locked, etc.
 		* Build good individual unit test cases
+			* But needs a more OO style: not 360 lines of single-method craziness
 	* Should conflation be built in?
 If so, where?
-		* Dropped updates in the OrderBookBuilder thread are fatal & need resync
+		* Dropped updates in the OrderBookBuilder thread are fatal & need resync: this is explicitly expected
 		* But we should plan for slow consumers downstream
 		* Is this something I have to deal with straight away?
 	* Summing over the orders is obviously performance-critical